 Units awarded in topics courses are dependent upon the number of hours quired of the student.
-Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
+Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.

 Topics in Construction Inspection.
 May be repeated with new subject matter.
 See Class Schedule for specific topic offered.
 Course title will designate subject